DevExpress-Examples/winforms-dashboards-how-to-use-a-custom-format-for-axis-labels-in-the-chart-item/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Dashboard for WinForms - How to use a custom format for axis labels in the Chart Item
+# Dashboard for WinForms - How to Use a Custom Format for Axis Labels in the Chart Item

 **UPDATE:** Starting with version **18.2**, we introduced the capability to format any Numeric or Date-Time Value.
 So, you can set formats demonstrated in this example via the Dashboard Designer's UI using the following settings without writing additional code:
 [Numeric Format X-Axis Settings](https://docs.devexpress.com/Dashboard/15155/create-dashboards/create-dashboards-in-the-winforms-designer/designing-dashboard-items/chart/axes/x-axis#numeric-format-x-axis-settings)